j-szulc/git-sweep/README.md

-# Lazy git cleaner
+# Git sweep

-Simple script to clean up your disk from not used local copies of git repositories.
+Simple tool to clean up your disk from unused git repositories.
 The repositories are checked for the following conditions:
 - Are there any new/modified and not ignored uncommited files
 - Are there any unpushed commits (after updating the remote)